headshoter13/corpus/КУРСОВАЯ/README.md

 #### 3)To launch the Allignment.py
 This big script perform the allignment of *srt*-files from folder *Extracted_Data* and create the additional file to new folder *Corpora*.
 In result, it creates 1 *xml*-file with all the languages for each film

+<br><br>
+P.S.
+The script *gzExtract.py* extracts subs which were sent to me by the administrator of *OpenSubtitles.org*.
+All the results of its allignment are in the appropriate folder *Corpora*.